alghazwi/Final-draft/Dynamic_inclinometer_Final_Draft.md

 The team has developed a conceptual design that will be used for the system.

-The following diagram shows the project architecture and design overview.It shows the overview of the steps that need to be accomplished in order to fulfill the requirements of the project.
+The diagram below shows the project architecture and design overview.It shows the overview of the steps that need to be accomplished in order to fulfill the requirements of the project.
+The figure below also summarizes the system design that will be implemented.
+It begins by using the client provided hardware and software in order to maintain the same communication network and topology as the one that HYG currently uses in their forklifts.
+The sensor that is used comprises of both an accelerometer and gyroscope which is capable of producing data to the six axes.

 ![Project Architecture](https://github.com/alghazwi/Dynamic-inclinometer/blob/master/Dynamic/images/project_overview.png)

 The following diagram shows analysis of all major subsystems.
 It also displays how to wire and program the sensor.
+The figure also shows the connections and interactions between the necessary components required to program and analyze data obtained from the sensor.
+The ifak CAN USB is used to view the CAN data that the sensor provides while the J-Link JTAG USB is used to program and debug the sensor.
+The ifak CAN USB is the preferred cable due to its compatibility with MATLAB.

 ![Major Subsystems](https://github.com/alghazwi/Dynamic-inclinometer/blob/master/Dynamic/images/analysis_subsystems.png)